Monte Hale: Biography

-It was 1944 and he signed with the company for seven years and changed his name from Buren Ely to "Monte Hale".
+It was 1944 and he signed with the company for seven years and changed his name from Buren Ely to "Monte Hale."
 He soon starred in his first major role in Home on the Range.
-He appeared in some of the first westerns filmed in color and was given use of Roy Rogers' musical sidekicks, the "Sons of the Pioneers" for one of his movies.
-He was often cast as a young cowboy with cameos by Don Barry, Allen Lane and Roy Rogers and Dale Evans.
+He appeared in some of the first westerns filmed in colour and was given use of Roy Rogers' musical sidekicks, the "Sons of the Pioneers" for one of his movies.
+He was often cast as a young cowboy, with cameos by Don Barry, Allen Lane and Roy Rogers and Dale Evans.
 Hale then played more traditional Western heroes in films set in the late 19th century.
 By 1947 the formula was set with Paul Hurst joining the series as Hale's sidekick and Riders of the Purple Sage providing the music.
 At this point he ceased playing the character named for himself.

-In 1948 he made a trip back to see friends and family in his hometown of Shawnee plus appearances in 18 other Oklahoma towns to promote his latest movie, Son of God's Country.
+In 1948, he made a trip back to see friends and family in his hometown of Shawnee plus appearances in 18 other Oklahoma towns to promote his latest movie, Son of God's Country.
 He reported that he had to leave his horse Pardner behind.

 Hale was also a recording star and appeared in a series of Western comics published by Fawcett Comics.
-Beginning in 1948 Hale had his own title with more than 50 issues.
+Beginning in 1948, Hale had his own title with more than 50 issues.
 In fact, his comic book stardom lasted longer than his film stardom.
 Republic began cutting back on the Western genre moving to television.
-He finished his Republic contract with an appearance in the Roy Rogers-Dale Evans movies Trail of Robin Hood with fellow Republic stars Rex Allen and Rocky Lane.
+He finished his Republic contract with an appearance in the Roy Rogers-Dale Evans movie Trail of Robin Hood with fellow Republic stars Rex Allen and Rocky Lane.

 Hale made many public appearances at rodeos and other Western shows.
 He played a villain role in the 1954's Yukon Vengeance.
 His last movie appearance was in Giant in 1956, where part of his job was to teach James Dean to use a lariat.
 He appeared in a few television roles and movies up until 1966.
 On November 12, 2004, for his work in movies, he received a star on the Hollywood Walk of Fame.
 He was also instrumental in the foundation of what is now the Autry National Center of the American West.

-Played “Sergeant” on "Gunsmoke" in the 1959 episode “Blue Horse” (S4E38).
+Played "Sergeant" on "Gunsmoke" in the 1959 episode "Blue Horse" (S4E38).

 In 1998, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.